proximax-storage/xpx-chain-devportal-docs/docs/getting-started/writing-first-application.md

 }
 ```

-If the output is something like this:
+After running the above code, you should see on your screen an output similar to:
 ```
 Account Address: VAUOT2T4IRGFAY4WSD7DY3EUHANTRL3IAUG2TPNZ
 Mosaics:
 50000000000: 13bfc518e40549d7
 ```
-**Note:** In Testnet2, the mosaic ID of XPX is 13bfc518e40549d7 and XPX has a divisibility of 6 i.e  1000000 = 1 XPX
+**Note:** In Testnet2, the mosaic ID of XPX is `13bfc518e40549d7` and XPX has a divisibility of 6 i.e  1000000 = 1 XPX

 2. This account owns 50,000 XPX .
 If your own mosaics is empty, follow the [previous guide instructions](./setting-up-workstation.md).

 3. Create a second account to identify the ticket buyer.

 ```typescript